-3. Select any of the following options:

-- Enable POM File Analyzer-This automatically creates a group for the artifact for which the POM file exists, as well as for each dependency that is defined in the POM file.
+- 3. Select any of the following options for the automated analysis of the scan results for a workspace: - Enable POM File Analyzer-This automatically creates a group for the artifact for which the POM file exists, as well as for each dependency that is defined in the POM file.
 The dependency groups also contain the group id of the parent group in the newparentIds field.
 This data can be used to generate a hierarchical relationship between the top-level projects and their transitive dependencies.
-This analysis technique is disabled by default. - Enable Auto-WriteUp[TM]-This automatically creates a group with associated file and populates it with group details such as Description, URL and As-Found License Text if all rule engine conditions are satisfied.
+This analysis technique is disabled by default. - Enable Auto-WriteUp[TM]-This automatically creates a group with associated files and populates it with group details such as Description, URL and As-Found License Text if all rule engine conditions are satisfied.
 For detailed information on this option, see Using Auto-WriteUp[TM].
-This analysis technique is enabled by default. - Release File Detector-This automatically creates a group with associated files if an exact (digest) match is found for a release file.
-This analysis technique is disabled by default. - Multi-Indicator Detector (MID)-This automatically creates a group with associated files if all MID rule conditions are satisfied.
-This analysis technique is enabled by default. - Release Coverage Detector-This automatically creates a group with associated files if more than the defined percentage (Minimum threshold) of exact (digest) matches to files from a given component is detected.
-This analysis technique is disabled bydefault. - Add Non-Indicator Files to Groups-For each system group that is created, the indicator files (files that are indicators of the group and the reason the group exists) are always added to the group.
+This analysis technique is enabled by default. - Enable Multi-Indicator Detector (MID)-This automatically creates a group with associated files if all MID rule conditions are satisfied.
+This analysis technique is enabled by default. - Add Non-Indicator Files to Groups-For each system group that is created, the indicator files (files that are indicators of the group and the reason the group exists) are always added to the group.
 However, you can also optionally have the system add all otherfiles known to exist in the component (and version if available) associated with the group.
 In other words, any scanned file that has exact matches to the component (and version if available) can be added as an included file to the system created group.
 This option is disabled by default.